verenablaschke/dialect-clustering/README.md

 ### TODO

 - Improve the feature vector conversion & distance measure:
-  - [ ] Deal with diphthongs.
+  - [ ] Deal with diphthongs, triphthongs, affricates.
+  - [ ] Escape ʦ, ʧ.
-  - [x] If two dialects share a gap segment in an aligned entry, don't let that facture into the distance score.
-(Currently only applies to the distance matrix.)
+  - [x] If two doculects share a gap segment in an aligned entry, don't let that facture into the distance score.
   - [x] If an entry is missing for one of the words, should that entry be ignored for the distance measure?
 (In nerbonne1996phonetic missing entries are ignored, but I think I read other papers (which?) that didn't ignore such cases.)
-(Currently only applies to the distance matrix.)
   - Appropriate gap penalization.
+  - The gap/missing word improvements currently only apply to the distance matrix, not to the clusters because of the input format SciPy expects.
+It might be worth looking into how complicated doing a re-implementation of UPGMA (or another hierarchical clustering algorithm) is.
 - Try out different distance measures and clustering algorithms:
   - heeringa2006evaluation present and evaluate a bunch of different alignment/distance scoring strategies, such as including n-grams for phonetic context.
 See also nerbonne1997measuring.
   - heeringa2004measuring (ch.
 6.1.3) compares different clustering algorithms (and ultimately prefers UPGMA)
   - multi-dimensional scaling (nerbonne2009data-driven, heeringa2004measuring ch.
 6.2) and other dimensionality-reduction techniques prior to clustering
-  - There are implementations where the focus is also on the features that distinguish dialect groups (prokic2012detecting, nerbonne2006identifying, wieling2011bipartite)
+  - There are implementations where the focus is also on the features that distinguish doculect groups (prokic2012detecting, nerbonne2006identifying, wieling2011bipartite)
+  - Bayesian phylogenetic inference? (ronquist2003mrbayes, prokicnodateinferring)
-- average per-word distance, average per-dialect distance, standard error, significance level (see nerbonne1996phonetic)
+- average per-word distance, average per-doculect distance, standard error, significance level (see nerbonne1996phonetic)
 - Figure out why LingPy crashes when trying to create a dendrogram from the data.
-- Depending on how the clustering algorithms work, shuffling the order of the dialects might result in a slightly different cluster hierarchy.
+- Depending on how the clustering algorithms work, shuffling the order of the doculects might result in a slightly different cluster hierarchy.
 - All of this is about the number of differences.
 It would also be interesting to consider the number of regular correspondences vs. unpredicatable correspondences/differences.
   - Is the size of the data sufficient for extracting regular sound correspondences?